 A picture says a thousand words and the photos featured here speak volumes about the beauty and bounty of the South Louisiana flora and fauna.
 Info about habitats and wildlife is also included.

 Creating Christmas decorations and crafts is a tradition in my family.
 Here I show you how to make many angels including ornaments, pins and tree toppers and links to more ideas and books.

 Gathering nature's bounty for Christmas wreaths and decorations is a family tradition.
 Here you will find directions and ideas on making your own natural holiday wreaths and other crafts.

 Legends abound in Native American culture.
 This page details thematic lesson plans for grades 1-3 on the books Legend of the Indian Paintbrush, Gift of the Sacred Dog and Legend of the Bluebonnet.

 This page discusses some Halloween symbols including black cats, bats, owls, spiders and toads.
 Many photographs, books, poems and costume ideas are provided.

-Mirlitons are also called chayote, vegetable pear and mango squash.
-They are easy to grow and delicious to eat.
-Here you'll find recipes, growing info and photos of this New Orleans favorite.
+Mirlitons (also called chayote, vegetable pear, and mango squash) are easy to grow and delicious to eat.
+Here you'll find recipes, growing info, and photos of this New Orleans favorite.